At least for now, I am only listing publishers who published my books -- short fiction, e-books, and so on will have to wait.

 Then Wildside went ahead and published a trade paperback (and a hardover and ebook, but not the mass-market edition, because their paperback distributor went bust) anyway.

 After that, though, I had the name and some of the mechanisms in place, so when I got into self-publishing with One-Eyed Jack I revived Misenchanted Press and turned it into a real micro-publisher, with three (so far) authors on our list: Me, Stuart Hopen, and Christina Briley/Ruth Evans.
+I've also acted as publisher for a friend who wanted his own imprint but had no idea how to go about it.
 No idea how long it'll last, or where I'll go with it, but now that I'm my own publisher, I know anything I write can get into print.
 It's allowed me to publish short stories as stand-alone ebooks, for example (though I'm not listing those here), and reprint some of my older work the way I want it.

 - The Vondish Ambassador (January 2008) A Legend of Ethshar (first draft written as an online serial, completed March 2007.)